JAForbes/blog/posts/refactoring-with-arrays.md

 #### Determining Structures

-Some background, this is some real world refactoring here.
-The source of the error is migration from one library to another.
-They are similar but have distinct structures.
+For background, this is some real world refactoring here: The source of the error is migration from one library to another; they are similar but have distinct structures.

 We need to establish which shape the `localStorage` structure is and then convert it to the new structure if possible.